[photo credit @ Vieve Simon]

 Contemplative feminist practice are an act of repair.
 We are invited to practice interconnection and healing of dissociation and separations, and we start with our own being as we re-integrate mind, body, spirit in our work.

-1) Listen to my podcast, Writing Feminist Life Together.
+To find more resources for contemplative feminism, listen to my podcast, Writing Feminist Life Together.